afsc-assessments/ebswp_2023/doc/EBSpollock.md

 A variety of different fillets are produced from pollock, with pin-bone-out (PBO) and deep-skin fillets typically accounting for approximately 70\% and 30\% of production in the BSAI, respectively.
-Deep-skin fillet's share of fillet production was 33\% in 2019.
-Total fillet production increased 11.5\% to 187 kt in 2019, and since 2010 has increased with aggregate production and catch and was higher than the 2010--2014 average (Table
+Deep-skin fillet's share of fillet production was 34\% in 2020.
+Total fillet production decreased 20\% to 149 kt in 2020, and was below the the 2011--2015 average (Table
 \ref{tab:bsaiplck_wsl}).
-The average price of fillet products in the BSAI increased 11\% to \$1.52 per pound and is below the inflation adjusted average price of fillets in 2010--2014 of \$1.69 per pound (2019 dollars).
-Media reports indicate that fillet prices tended to be strong throughout much of 2019.
-Pollock fillets sourced from Russia are the direct competitor to Alaska sourced pollock fillets.
+The average price of fillet products in the BSAI increased 3\% to \$1.56 per pound and is below the inflation adjusted average price of fillets in 2011--2015 of \$1.63 per pound (2020 dollars).
+Media reports indicate that for single-frozen fillets increased retail demand stemming from COVID-19 supported strong prices, however, low double-frozen fillets prices (which have a strong foodservice component) put downward pressure on single-frozen prices.
+The decrease in fillet volumes was related to smaller fish size in the 2020 catch which are less suited to fillet production and better suited for minced which saw significant increases in both volume and value.

+Pollock fillets sourced from Russia are a competitor to Alaska sourced pollock fillets.
 Fillets were a relatively small portion of Russian primary production however, they are increasing their fillet production capacity.
 Much of the Russian catch goes to China for secondary processing into fillets so this would do little to increase the overall volume, however, increased primary fillet processing in Russia could increase competition with U.S. produced single-frozen fillet products.
-Approximately 30\% of the fillets produced in Alaska are estimated to remain in the domestic market, which accounts for roughly 45\% of domestic pollock fillet consumption (AFSC 2016).\footnote{Additionally, roughly 10\% of the at-sea BSAI production is processed as H\&G which is mostly exported, primarily to China, where is reprocessed as fillets and some share of which returns to the U.S..
+Using data through 2017 approximately 30\% of the fillets produced in Alaska are estimated to remain in the domestic market, which accounts for roughly 45\% of domestic pollock fillet consumption (AFSC 2020).\footnote{Additionally, roughly 10\% of the at-sea BSAI production is processed as H\&G which is mostly exported, primarily to China, where is reprocessed as fillets and some share of which returns to the U.S..
 China also processes H\&G from Russia into fillets which are also imported into the domestic market.
-Current data collection does not allow us to estimate the share of U.S. returning imports.} The U.S. industry has tried to maintain value by increasing domestic marketing for fillet based product and creating product types that are better suited to the American palette, in addition to increased utilization of by-products.
-Reductions in global pollock supplies in 2020 reported by the Groundfish Forum may upward pressure on pollock fillet prices.
+Current data collection does not allow us to estimate the share of U.S. returning imports.} The U.S. industry has tried to maintain value over the years by increasing domestic marketing for fillet based product and creating product types that are better suited to the American palette, in addition to increased utilization of by-products.

 ### Surimi seafood

-Surimi production in 2019 was 192.2 kt, which was down 2.2\% and was above the 2010--2014 average.
-Prices have generally increased since 2013 and resumed their upward progress in 2019 increasing 8\% to \$1.37 (Table
+Surimi production in 2020 was 171.7 kt, which was down 11\% and was above the 2011--2015 average.
+Prices have generally increased since 2013 and although they fell 8\% in 2020 to \$1.26 they remain strong (Table
 \ref{tab:bsaiplck_wsl}).
+Surimi is primarily a retail product, and demand in 2020 was strong with the increased focus on retail resulting from COVID-19 pandemic.
+Furthermore, the supply tropical species used to produce surimi has been tight.
+The smaller-sized fish caught by the U.S. in 2020 is better suited to production of low- to mid-grade surimi which puts downward pressure on surimi prices.
+Demand for high-grade surimi is high and supplies were tight.
 Because surimi and fillets are both made from pollock meat, activity in the fillet market can influence the decision of processors to produce surimi as smaller average size of fish can incentivize surimi production, particularly if it yields a higher value than fillets.
-Additionally, strong demand for surimi has put upward pressure on prices.

 ### Pollock roe

 Roe is a high priced product that is the focus of the A season catch destined primarily for Asian markets.
-Roe production in the BSAI tapered off in the late--2000s and since has generally fluctuated at under or near 20 kt annually.
+Roe production in the BSAI averaged 27 kt in 2005--2007 and tapered off in the late--2000s and since has generally fluctuated at under or near 20 kt annually.
-Roe production increased to 28 kt in 2019
-Production averaged 27 kt in 2005--2007 and was 20.6 kt in 2018, which was up 12\% from 2017 (Fig. \ref{fig:roe}).
+Roe production decreased to 24.7 kt in 2020 and was above the 2011-2015 average (Fig. \ref{fig:roe}).
 Prices peaked in the mid-2000s and have followed a decreasing trend over the last decade which continued until 2015, after which prices increased to \$2.89 per pound in 2018.
-The Yen to U.S. Dollar exchange rate can influence prices and weakened against the Yen in 2019.
-The average roe price in the BSAI was down 26\% in 2019 to \$2.15 per pound, but value rose 1\% with the increase in production to \$132.2 million (Table \ref{tab:bsaiplck_wsl}).
+The Yen to U.S. Dollar exchange rate can influence prices and strengthed against the Yen in 2020.
+The average roe price in the BSAI was down 7\% in 2020 to \$2.01 per pound, the lowest observed.
+Value fell 17\% with the decrease in production to \$109.1 million (Table \ref{tab:bsaiplck_wsl}).

 ### Fish oil